larsid/fogbed/README.md

 Example: if a container `c1` is assigned 4 computing units and container `c2` 2 computing units, and they are both in the same Virtual Instance, container `c1` has twice more cpu time than container `c2`.

 The `resources` field describe how much of the Virtual Instance resources that container should take.
-If it isn’t specified, the predefined `ResourceModel.SMALL` is chosen.
+If it isn’t specified, the predefined `Resources.SMALL` is chosen.
 Below is the list of the predefined resources:

 ```python
 Resources.TINY   => HardwareResources(cu=0.5,  mu=32)